 All reservations possess a timeframe of activity, an access control list, and a list of resources to be reserved.
-Additionally, reservations may also possess a number of extension flags which modify the behavior of the reservation.
+Additionally, reservations may also possess a number of extension attributes including epilog/prolog specification, reservation ownership and accountability attributes, and special flags which modify the behavior of the reservation.